Insurance Clauses in Contracts: A Comprehensive Guide

 Professional Services (Legal, Accounting, Consulting, Engineering, Architecture): Malpractice (professional liability) is the primary coverage type.
 Attorneys are often required to carry $1M–$5M per claim depending on firm size and practice area.
 CPAs typically carry $1M minimum.
 Engineers and architects in states with professional registration requirements often face licensing board minimum insurance requirements ($1M per claim typical).
 Consulting contracts typically require $1M–$2M E&O along with CGL.

 Events and Hospitality: Special event insurance covers liability for events — bodily injury to attendees, property damage at the venue, liquor liability (if alcohol is served), and event cancellation.
 Event organizers frequently require vendors (caterers, entertainment, production companies) to carry $1M–$2M CGL per event with liquor liability endorsements.
 Venues require event hosts to carry event liability insurance with the venue as additional insured — typically $1M per occurrence minimum.
-Workers' comp is required for event staff.

 What to do